MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-bi-strategy-bi-tactical-planning.md

 Finally, identify your implementation key results.
 These key results should describe how you'll improve existing or future BI solutions, practices, and processes.
 These implementation key results should support and align with both your adoption and governance key results.

-Here are some examples of implementation key results.
+Here are some examples of implementation key results that you could define for a period.

 - Reduce the number of refresh failures by a certain percent.
-- Reduce Premium or Fabric Capacity usage-related incidents by a certain percent.
+- Reduce the time to investigate and resolve issues by a certain percent.
 - Reduce the time to retrieve specific data or produce certain reports by a certain number of hours or days.
 - Reduce the number of support incidents that relate to inaccurate data by a certain percent.
 - Reduce the number of business-facing outages by a certain percent.